TITLE English Language Institute Academic Specialist

 CLASSIFICATION NUMBER 2583

-MAJOR ADMINISTRATOR Associate Provost for Student Development and Public Affairs
+MAJOR ADMINISTRATOR Associate Vice President for International Education and Training

-The English Language Institute Academic Specialist teaches English as a Second Language (ESL) courses, oversees curriculum and assessment design, develops and oversees supplemental programs, coordinates the academic lecture series, oversees staff development, supervises new teachers, graduate teaching assistants, and practicum students, administers and evaluates tests, maintains student records, and advises ELI students.
+The English Language Institute Academic Specialist teaches English as a Second Language (ESL) courses, oversees curriculum and assessment design, develops and oversees supplemental programs, coordinates the co-curricular and extra-curricular activities, oversees staff development, supervises new teachers, graduate teaching assistants, and practicum students, administers and evaluates tests, maintains student records, and advises ELI students.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Master’s degree in Teaching English as a Second Language (TESL) or a Master’s degree in a related field with 18 hours of TESL coursework is required.

 Experience: Three years of experience teaching ESL or EFL courses in an accredited college or university, including at least one year of teaching in an Intensive English Program at an accredited college or university, is required.
 Overseas teaching experience at the university level is preferred.
 Demonstrated professional involvement in the field by having presented at a conference and/or publishing in TESOL-related journals is preferred.

 Skills: Must have demonstrated skills using Microsoft Office applications and conducting research using the internet.
 Effective oral and written communication skills are required.
 Effective interpersonal skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.